-As the UK and the economy emerges from the Covid pandemic and the worst hit sectors restart trading, Her Majesty’s Revenue & Customers has announced an intention to resume debt recoveries against businesses & individuals who are in arrears.
+As the UK and the economy emerge from the Covid pandemic and the worst-hit sectors restart trading, Her Majesty’s Revenue & Customers has announced an intention to resume debt recoveries against businesses & individuals who are in arrears.
 This is despite many businesses facing uncertain circumstances in the months ahead as the financial support schemes such as Furlough wind down.

 Reinventing business & the economy

-In the back drop of HMRC actively pursuing debts again, insolvency specialists have announced the number of companies in financial difficulty has increased 25% in the last 12 months to 650,000.
+In the backdrop of HMRC actively pursuing debts again, insolvency specialists have announced the number of companies in financial difficulty has increased 25% in the last 12 months to 650,000.
 New data from the Office for National Statistics (ONS) shows a total of 396,155 firms closed in 2020.
 The Federation of Small Businesses estimates 250,000 small businesses will fold during 2021.
-The tourism and hospitality sectors have struggled due to the ever changing difficulties in adapting to the coronavirus regulations and restrictions.
-Others sectors like takeaway food, gifts and logistics have bucked the trend with unprecedented demand.
+The tourism and hospitality sectors have struggled due to the ever-changing difficulties in adapting to the coronavirus regulations and restrictions.
+Other sectors like takeaway food, gifts and logistics have bucked the trend with unprecedented demand.

-Figures from the ONS show GDP (Gross Domestic product) for 2020 reduced by a record 9.9%.
+Figures from the ONS show GDP (Gross Domestic Product) for 2020 reduced by a record 9.9%.
 This is the largest contraction on record for the UK economy.
 In April 2021 GDP reached grew by 2.3% although the economy is still notably below pre-pandemic levels.
-The impact of the UK leaving the EU and the pandemic has provided a near perfect storm for recession and economic uncertainty.
-It has also provided opportunity, inspiring new entrepreneurs to launch start-ups.
+The impact of the UK leaving the EU and the pandemic has provided a near-perfect storm for recession and economic uncertainty.
+It has also provided opportunities, inspiring new entrepreneurs to launch start-ups.
 Around 407,510 new businesses started trading in 2020.

 Matt Smith of The Centre for Entrepreneurs expects the increasing number of start-ups to continue.
 He explained “For a lot of people the pandemic has given them an opportunity to consider entrepreneurship for the first time and set up their own business.
 A large number of these new businesses are passion projects and the challenge is making them scalable and sustainable.”

-Throughout the pandemic creditors retained their right to issue proceedings for unpaid invoices through the County Court.
-A surge of new claims and winding up petitions is anticipated as companies which survived the pandemic now seek to recover withheld funds.
+Throughout the pandemic, creditors retained their right to issue proceedings for unpaid invoices through the County Court.
+A surge of new claims and winding up petitions is anticipated as companies that survived the pandemic now seek to recover withheld funds.
 It is estimated that claims this quarter will be double that of the previous 12 months combined.

 Julie Palmer of Begbies Traynor has stated “Many corporations are still in a fragile state, despite the end of restrictions on 19 July.”
 In respect of the ‘Freedom Day’ Ms Palmer goes on to explain “nineteenth July has been regarded by many companies as a way back to normality, however historical debts that are unmanageable and ranges of money owed could lead to overtrading and ultimately that will takes its toll on these businesses”.